You can explore the meaning of any dream at dreamdoctor.com. Here are various ways to do so...

 1. Type the key dream symbol into the search box on our homepage.
-The key dream symbol is the element (animate or inanimate), location and/or action that stood out most in the dream.
+The key dream symbol is the person/creature/thing (animate or inanimate), location and/or action that stood out most in the dream.
 If there was more than one, be sure to explore the meaning of each.
 The search results are culled from over 10,000 pages of information about sleep and dream and over 6,000 hours of audio files from our dreamcast library.
+You will need to login to listen to our dreamcasts.
+If not yet a member, register here.
+It's quick, easy and 100% free.

 2. Use our Dream Wizard® (log in required).
-If you aren't registered, yo.u can do so here (it's quick and free).
+Still not registered, click here.
+Membership is quick, easy and 100% free.
 Young visitors will enjoy using our Dream Wizard® for young dreamers, which does not require registration.

 3. Familiarize yourself with our dream FAQs and dream interpretation tips & traps, which provide a good overview of how dreams work or check out the Dream Lesson and Sleep Lesson categories in our Dreamcast Library.